Jerald-Joyson/Simple_Notes_App/README.md

 This app is completely ready to use

-> First we need to sign in to the app by email and password
+First we need to sign in to the app by email and password.
-> then login the app using email and password
+Then login the app using email and password.
-> then the app is  are ready to Write th notes
+Then the app is ready to Write the notes.